 DOT Urine Specimen Collector refresher training involves two out of the three initial training requirements.
 Instead of completing modules on basic information, qualification training, and initial proficiency demonstrations, refresher training mandates only qualification training and initial proficiency demonstrations.

 Refresher training courses will include a review of CCF (Custody and Control Form) completion and remittance, identity verification procedures, and problem collections such as shy bladder and direct observation procedures.

-Finally, the refresher course will involve five mock collections.
-You will need to get through each without any mistakes.
+Finally, the refresher course will involve five error-free mock collections.
 These scenarios will be:

 - 1 collection with an inadequate amount of urine

 - 1 collection where the temperature is out-of-range

 - 1 incident where the person refuses to sign the CCF and/or put their initials on the specimen bottles tamper-evident seal

 All of these mock collections will be carried out under the supervision of a qualified instructor, known as a monitor.

 Similarly, the DOT Breath Alcohol Technician training course involves qualification training and initial proficiency demonstrations, but not basic information.
 Unlike DOT Urine Specimen Collector Refresher Training, DOT Breath Alcohol Technician Refresher Training requires the completion of 7 error-free mock demonstrations.
 The DOT does not mandate the particular scenarios which must be completed.

 Staying Current on Any Changes to Federal Regulations